 Last year, West Virginia went 13 deep and made a deep run.
 Then Da’Sean Butler and Devin Ebanks left for the NBA, followed by backup big man Dan Jennings announcing his decision to transfer about as publicly as is possible.
 Now, they’re still 10 deep, but sorely lack any go-to players.

 Two forwards have had two very different years.
 Senior John Flowers has absolutely emerged offensively this season, going from being pretty much an offensive nothing into a 9.6 points per game inside outside scorer.
 He is still mainly an opportunity player on this end, his strengths lying instead in his defensive versatility, rebounding and athleticism.
 Nonetheless, Flowers is shooting three pointers fairly well, has developed a free throw stroke, and can occasionally post up as well.
-Conversely, junior Kevin Jones was expected to step into the scoring void vacated by Butler, but didn’t, mainly because he lost his jumpshot.
+Conversely, junior Kevin Jones was expected to step into the scoring void vacated by Butler, but didn’t, mainly because he lost his jump shot.
 The once 40% three point shooter is now below 30%, a slump Bob Huggins attributes to Jones bringing the ball too far back behind his head.
 (By the way, Bob Huggins looks like he plays darts, and I like that about him.)

 Deniz Kilicli has had his moments in the front court.
 He is a huge dude with great upper body strength, decent mobility for his leap, and a good vertical leap if given a running start.
-He also has great hands and legitimate post offense, albeit whilst almost always deferring to a slightly side-armed lefty hook shot.
+He also has great hands and legitimate post offence, albeit whilst almost always deferring to a slightly side-armed lefty hook shot.
 On the flip side, Kerlitchler is something of a defensive liability at this point, and doesn’t put forward enough rebounding effort.
 Jones and Flowers at least pick up some slack there, and Jennings had a good opportunity to fill this void on the team, had he decided not to walk away from him.
 The well built 6’7 235lbs Cam Thoroughman provides toughness, size, passing, rebounding and a wall defensively, albeit a wall that can be easily gotten around without having the decorative flower basket that is any scoring ability.
 Outside of that, it’s pretty much all guards.

 Jerry West’s son Jonnie plays a bit part role on the team as a shooting specialist.
 He is, however, behind both Dalton Pepper and Casey Mitchell on the shooting guard depth chart.
-Pepper is a big strong guard with improved defense and a decent outside stroke that he doesn’t use nearly enough, while Mitchell is comfortably the best shooter on the team with a decent outside stroke that he uses way too much.
+Pepper is a big strong guard with improved defence and a decent outside stroke that he doesn’t use nearly enough, while Mitchell is comfortably the best shooter on the team with a decent outside stroke that he uses way too much.
 Mitchell has easily the worst shot selection on the team, far worse than is really acceptable in an upperclassman, and while his 14.1 points in only 24 minutes per game leads the team, it belies his crazily streaky and ultimately unreliable nature.
 At point guard, Joe Mazzulla is the oft-cited coach on the floor – a tough, defensive-minded ball mover with a good deal of offensive talent, but who knows what needs to be done, even if he hasn’t the talent to make it happen.
 And Darryl ‘Truck’ Bryant has rather unproduced this season, given that it was anticipated he would step into a bigger role with Ebanks and Butler gone.
-As it is, Bryant has merely sustained his production and skill set from previous years; tough, under-every-screen defense, mediocre shooting, good transition play, and not really a point guard.
+As it is, Bryant has merely sustained his production and skill set from previous years; tough, under-every-screen defence, mediocre shooting, good transition play, and not really a point guard.

 In their first game, the Mountaineers will play the winner of the UAB/Clemson first round game.
 If they win that, they’re more than likely playing the inconsistent Kentucky Wildcats.
 There is no such thing as an easy trip to the Sweet 16, but West Virginia could perhaps view this as the easiest route any number 5 seed has.
 Then again, Kentucky probably view their path in the same way.

 Xavier are probably the shallowest team in the whole tournament.
 They played only 7 players, two of whom – if we’re honest – are token size.
 The Musketeers would have been deeper, but Jordan Crawford left for the NBA, and designated shooter Brad Redford tore his ACL in a preseason practice and is redshirting.
-That leaves the Musketeers with what is essentially a five man rotation, with two space eaters; Jeff Robinson is a 6’9 athlete build as a rebounder who isn’t rebounding, and Andrew Taylor plays defense as well as an unathletic 6’8 forward can, yet does so largely by fouling.
+That leaves the Musketeers with what is essentially a five man rotation, with two space eaters; Jeff Robinson is a 6’9 athlete build as a rebounder who isn’t rebounding, and Andrew Taylor plays defence as well as an unathletic 6’8 forward can, yet does so largely by fouling.

 The main attraction is the artist formerly known as Terrell, starting guard Tu Holloway.
-Holloway does some of everything; on the year he averages 20.1 points, 5.2 rebounds and 5.5 assists per game, making him one of only two players in Division 1 to average at least 20/5/5.
+Holloway does some of everything; on the year he averages 20.1 points, 5.2 rebounds and 5.5 assists per game, making him one of only two players in Division I to average at least 20/5/5.
 In addition to that, he was also named to the Atlantic 10 All-Defensive Team last season, averages 1.5 steals per game on the year, is fourth in the nation in free throws attempted (263), is first in free throws made (228), has two of the only 18 triple doubles in the nation this season, plays 38 minutes per night, and scores at a .61% true shooting percentage.
 Holloway attacks the basket, attacks the rebounding glass better than almost any other 6’0 guard, can guard in isolation as well as any guard, is aggressive, strong, athletic, fearless, is a decent shooter, has a strong left hand, can be dynamite in transition, and has decent court vision.
 This is all shown in the statistical dominance.
-Holloway overdribbles at times, takes way too many jumpshots, is more of a scorer than a point, and can stop the ball, yet those things only make him imperfect.
+Holloway overdribbles at times, takes way too many jump shots, is more of a scorer than a point, and can stop the ball, yet those things only make him imperfect.
 He’s still an incredibly good collegiate guard.

 With the injury to Redford, sophomore Mark Lyons has assumed a bigger role.
 Lyons’s biggest problem right now is inconsistency, not just game to game, but from half to half.
 When he’s dialled in, he’s an athletic, a slasher, a good quality ball handler, and a lock down perimeter defender.
-When he isn’t dialled in, he floats about, taking jumpshots that he’s just not particularly good at, dribbling into traffic, and causing silly turnovers.
+When he isn’t dialled in, he floats about, taking jump shots that he’s just not particularly good at, dribbling into traffic, and causing silly turnovers.
 In these respects, however, he’s rather like Holloway was at the same stage in his career, so there is plenty of cause for optimism.
 And despite it all, Lyons is still averaging 14 points and 3 assists per game.

 With no other guard options on the bench – other than increasingly rarely used freshman Jay Canty – starting wing Dante Jackson fills in the gaps as an off-guard (and, on incredibly rare occasions, as a point guard).
-Jackson is arguably the Musketeers’s best floor spacer, taking four 3 pointers for every one 2 pointer, and he plays decent defense to go along with that.
+Jackson is arguably the Musketeers’s best floor spacer, taking four 3 pointers for every one 2 pointer, and he plays decent defence to go along with that.
 Unfortunately, he’s just not that good of a shooter, shooting only 34% from three on the year with a weird push-shot style of release, unable to create his own shot, and without particularly good ball-handling abilities.
 Jackson is a smart role player who doesn’t make too many mistakes, with good size, decent athleticism and with a decent basketball IQ.
 His role is important.
 But it’s also limited.